 - Seek expertise: Partner with an expert in MSP compliance that has experience in conditional payment disputes and appeals.

-ISO Claims Partners will continue to advocate aggressively for our customers in their conditional payment disputes.
+We will continue to advocate aggressively for our customers in their conditional payment disputes.
 In addition, we’re pushing for a fast-track process for MSP appeals.
 We’ll also continue to monitor this situation closely and provide updates as they become available.